 Grounds for the processing of personal data

-- the processing of data is necessary for the performance of a task carried out in the public interest or the exercise of official authority vested in the controller
+• a task carried out in the public interest or the exercise of public authority.

 Rights of the data subject